-Threat status System Controls (what controls/ systems & processes do we already have in place to assist us in managing the risk and reducing the likelihood/ impact of the threat) Control Ref No System Gaps in control (Specific areas / issues where further work is required to manage the risk to accepted appetite/tolerance level) System Sources of Assurance (Evidence that the controls/ systems which we are placing reliance on are effective - management, risk and compliance, external) Assura Ref No Performance Dashboard to include inequality measures.
+Threat status System Controls (what controls/ systems & processes do we already have in place to assist us in managing the risk and reducing the likelihood/ impact of the threat) Control Ref No System Gaps in control (Specific areas / issues where further work is required to manage the risk to accepted appetite/tolerance level) System Sources of Assurance (Evidence that the controls/ systems which we are placing reliance on are effective - management, risk and compliance, external) Assurance Ref No System Gaps in Assurance (Specific areas / issues where further work is required to manage the risk to accepted appetite/tolerance level) Performance Dashboard to include inequality measures.
 Threat 2 The ICS short term needs are not clearly determined Agreed ICS 5 Year Strategy sets out the short-term priorities Agreed ICB Strategic Objectives Integrated Care Strategy approved ICB Board and ICP and requires sign off from Local Authority Cabinets Integrated Care Partnership (ICP) was established in shadow form and met in formally Public from February 2023.
-System planning &amp; co-ordination group managing overall approach to planning Agreed Commissioning Intentions in place 2T2.1C 2T2.2C Commissioning to focus on patient cohorts, with measures around services to be put in place to support reduction of inequalities.
+System planning & co-ordination group managing overall approach to planning Agreed Commissioning Intentions in place 2T2.1C 2T2.2C Commissioning to focus on patient cohorts, with measures around services to be put in place to support reduction of inequalities.
 Increase Patient Experience feedback and engagement.
 The ICB Board Development Sessions provide dedicated time to agree ICB/ ICS Priorities.
-ICB Board agreement of Strategic Objectives 2T2.1A Threat 3 Lack of coordination across Derbyshire results in health outcomes and life expectancy improvements not being achieved Agreed NHSE Core20PLUS5 Improvement approach to support the reduction of health inequalities Agreed System Quality &amp; Performance dashboard to include inequality measures County and City Health and Wellbeing Boards support the delivery of the Health Inequalities Strategy and Plan.
+ICB Board agreement of Strategic Objectives 2T2.1AS Integrated Care Strategy is in place requires sign off from Local Authority Cabinets Threat 3 Lack of coordination across Derbyshire results in health outcomes and life expectancy improvements not being achieved Agreed NHSE Core20PLUS5 Improvement approach to support the reduction of health inequalities Agreed System Quality & Performance dashboard to include inequality measures County and City Health and Wellbeing Boards support the delivery of the Health Inequalities Strategy and Plan.
 Integrated Care Partnership (ICP) was established in shadow form and met in formally Public from February 2023.
 Robust Citizen engagement across Derbyshire and reported through Public Partnerships Committee4 2T3.1C 2T3.2C 2T3.3C Derbyshire ICS Health Inequalities Strategy has been developed and requires approval form the ICP and ICB Board.
 Ensuring prevention is embedded in all Care pathways.
 Alignment between the ICS and the City and County Health and Wellbeing Boards County and City Health and Wellbeing Boards support the delivery of the Health Inequalities Strategy and Plan.
 Public Partnerships Committee Public assurance to ICB Board.
-2T3.1A
+2T3.1AS Derbyshire ICS Health Inequalities Strategy has been developed and requires approval from the ICP and ICB Board.